Lav-Hinsu/CarVroom/README.md

 ## CarVroom

 A Mock Dashboard for booking cars. built using react-js.
+This is something i built over a weekend, so it's not responsive.
 Live Version Can be found here -> https://carvroom.web.app/

 ## Available Scripts